 An elegant retreat in the heart of the city, the hotel offers an outdoor swimming pool, a wellness center, Spa, celebrated dining options, meeting facilities, and a premier setting for special events.

 The David InterContinental has 555 guestrooms, including 39 suites.
-Guestrooms feature air-conditioning, minibars, large work desk with excellent lighting, three phones, voice mail, data ports, high-speed Internet access, satellite TV, Italian marble bathrooms, robes, hairdryers, magnifying mirrors, coffee makers, butler service, double glazed windows, iron and ironing board, in-room safe, and more.
+Guestrooms feature air-conditioning, minibars, a large work desk with excellent lighting, three phones, voice mail, data ports, high-speed Internet access, satellite TV, Italian marble bathrooms, robes, hairdryers, magnifying mirrors, coffee makers, butler service, double glazed windows, iron and ironing board, in-room safe, and more.

 The redesigned Club rooms on the hotel’s top floors deliver the utmost in modern urban design for the discerning traveler.
 Enjoy state-of-the-art interiors and a stylish marble bathroom with a soaking tub and separate shower.
 These rooms have been recently renovated and have club lounge access.
 They are the best ones to choose from.